qqeOSAS/EclipseCardReader/README.md

 1. **Install necessary libraries**:
    - Install the `U8g2` library for handling displays.
+[Instalation](https://github.com/olikraus/u8g2/wiki)
-   - Install `SD` library for reading from the SD card.
+   - Install `SDfat` library for reading from the SD card.
+   - Install `GyverBTN` library for button initialization.
+   - Install `NTPClient` library for UTC real time sync.
+   -

 2. **Connect the SD card and display**:
    - Ensure your SD card module is connected to the ESP8266.
    - Connect your display module (OLED or TFT) to the ESP8266.

 3. **Upload the code**:
-   - Open the Arduino IDE, load the project files, and upload the sketch to your ESP8266.
+   - Open the Platformio VsCode, load the project files, and upload the code to your ESP8266.

 ## Usage